majita06/Relighting_in_the_Wild/README.md

 ```
 sh ./scripts/demo_video.sh ./data/test_video/sample_frames
 ```
-The flicker-tolerant relighting results will be saved in `./demo/relighting_video/flicker_reduction`.
+You can confirm the output video for each epoch in the ./demo/relighting_video/flicker_reduction directory.
-Please terminate the training manually before noise appears in the result.
+Please terminate the training manually (by Ctrl-c) before noise appears in the result.
+For the test video, we stopped at 11 epoch.
 NOTE: If you want to change the light for relighting, please edit the script directly.

 ### Training